-Connection of a Resolver (2 to 36-poles) as a feedback system (primary, \Rightarrow p.51).
-The thermal control in the motor is connected via the resolver cable to X2 and evaluated there.
+Connection of a Resolver (2 to 36-poles) as a feedback system.
+The thermal control in the motor is connected via the resolver cable to the SERVOSTAR and evaluated there.

-If cable lengths of more than 100 meters are planned, please contact our customer service.
+If cable lengths of more than 100 m are planned, please contact our customer service .
+FBTYPE 0, 3

-FBTYPE: 0, 3